denten-books/plain-text/2-surface.md

 > pictures, etc.; special format instructions; and any required control codes
 > known to be omitted from the input tape.
 During printing, the operator
 > changes type elements when necessary, loads paper as required, and makes and
-> enters hyphenation decisions if justified copy is being printed [@bishop,
+> enters hyphenation decisions if justified copy is being printed [@bishop_development_1968, 382].
-> 382].

 The tape unit and the control unit thus intervene between the keyboard and the printed page.
-The "final printing" combines roughly the "prepared copy" with "control and reference codes" and "printer output" [@bishop; @may].
+The "final printing" combines roughly the "prepared copy" with "control and reference codes" and "printer output" [@bishop_development_1968;
+@may_ibm_1981].
 The materials from the time often speak of three distinct human operators that could be responsible for each stage of the production: one entering the copy, one specifying the control codes, and one responsible for handling the paper output.
 The machine operators could hypothetically work in isolation from one another.
 The typist would see only elements of the copy; the typesetter or the controller only formatting and control codes; and the printer only the interpolated results.

-![DIAGRAM from MT/SC]
+!["Block diagram of MT/SC system [@bishop_development_1968, 381].](images/mt-sc.png)

 Researchers working on these early IBM word processing machines saw the separation of print into such distinct strata as one of their major